 In 1681 Joseph Rickards was inducted as the Vicar of Down Ampney in Gloucestershire, a living which was the gift of Christ Church College.
-From 27th January 1686 Joseph Rickards served as Rector of Nettleton in succession to John Fabian and he held this post until his death.
-The clergy call book for the Diocese of Salisbury refers to a Josephus Ricketts on 21st October 1698 and Joseph Brickets on 10th June 1714.
+From 27th January 1686 Joseph Rickards served as Rector of Nettleton, Wiltshire, in succession to John Fabian and he held this post until his death.
+The clergy call book for the Diocese of Salisbury refers to Josephus Ricketts on 21st October 1698 and then Joseph Brickets on 10th June 1714.

 Joseph Rickards made his will on 20th July 1707 in which he describes himself as being a clerk of Nettleton, ‘infirm of body but of sound disposing mind and understanding’.
 He appointed as his executors the following four gentlemen:

-On 16th October 1714 Thomas Goddard of Castle Eaton renounced his executorship in a warm letter written to Mary Rickards and by this time Richard Humphreys, another executor, had died.
+On 16th October 1714 Thomas Goddard of Castle Eaton renounced his executorship in a warm letter written to Mary Rickards and, by that time, Richard Humphreys, another executor, had died.
 Then Richard Adey and William Allway renounced their executorships in a legal document dated 25th May 1715.
 These resignations enabled Mary Rickards to administer her own affairs and the document was signed by them both together with the names of John Nicholls and John Bethell.
 Mary Rickards and John Bethell also signed an obligation in July 1715.
-John Bethell was now the husband of her late husband’s niece as Mary Rickards had married John Bethel on 9th June 1715 at Nettleton.

-On 6th February 1717/18 Mary Rickards herself married John Nickols at Nettleton.
-We know that she was the widow of Joseph Rickards from her second husband’s will of 1727.
+Within two years of her niece’s marriage to John Bethel, the widowed Mary Rickards married John Nickols, at Nettleton, on 6th February 1717/18.
+We know that she was definitely the widow of the Reverend Joseph Rickards from her second husband’s will of 1727.
 It is possible that John Nicholls had previously been married to Catharine Price as there is still a plaque on the south wall of the chancel of Nettleton church which records:

 ‘Beneath this place lyeth interred the Body of Catharine, the Wife of John Nickolls, of this Parish, and Daughter of John Price, late of Chepstow, in the County of Monmouth, who departed this life the 24th day of April, 1714, Aged 62.
 Arms – S, a chev.
 A’.
 (Sir Thomas Phillipps 1822)